BaldwinMichelson/mood-log/README.md

 Contributions can be made by cloning the repository, creating a branch, making changes, and opening a pull request.

 Before submitting changes, verify that the project still installs and runs correctly using the commands defined by the repository.

+## License

+No license information is included in the original README.

+Add a license file if the project should define explicit usage and distribution terms.